iods/magento2-base/README.md

 ==============

 The `Iods_Base` module is a core module container for extending and testing general functionality across Magento 2.
-This includes some common files needed for registering the API as well as a few components for understanding the overall Magento 2 API structure.
+This includes some common files needed for registering the module as well as a few components for understanding the overall Magento 2 module structure.

 Functionality provided by this module includes: